lichess-org/lila/README.md

 If the resource you need is not available yet, drop me an email at thibault.duplessis@gmail.com and we'll discuss it.

+## API Limits

+To respect the API servers and avoid an IP ban, please wait 2 seconds between requests.
+If you receive an HTTP response with a [429 status](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#429), please wait a full minute before resuming API usage.

 ### `GET /api/user/<username>` fetch one user

 ```